The "Astro Boy Festival" is held at the Mukogaoka Yuen park.

 Tezuka Productions begins publication of "The Manga Newspaper."

-The Manga "Crime & Punishment" is translated into English and first published in The Student Times.
+The Manga "Crime and Punishment" is translated into English and first published in The Student Times.
 It runs through February 28, 1969.

 Joins the Awa dance tour organized by the Manga group.